By now, if you have a business, you must have heard of copywriting.

 What’s Copywriting?
 A brief introduction to its origins

-A little later, in the 1940s, another American named John E. Kennedy defined advertising as “The art of selling in print”, nowadays we can dare to say that it’s the art of selling not only in print, but also on television and, above all, on the Internet.
+Years earlier, John E. Kennedy had defined advertising as “The art of selling in print”, nowadays we can dare to say that it’s the art of selling not only in print, but also on television and, above all, on the Internet.

 The role of the copywriter was consolidated in the 1960s in the advertising agencies of Madison Avenue in New York.